 Since an IAPMEI incubator must approve the projects, the application steps are a bit more complex than most people will be familiar with.
 However, here are the general steps that every application will follow:

-1. Registration: Applicants must first register their details online through the dedicated Portugal Startup Visa portal.
-This is where applicants explain what the business or project is about or demonstrate their interest in developing an entrepreneurial and innovative project in Portugal.
-During the registration, applicants must also provide financial statements and a criminal record certificate.
+1. Registration: You must first register your details online through the dedicated Portugal Startup Visa portal.
+This is where you explain what the business or project is about or demonstrate your interest in developing an entrepreneurial and innovative project in Portugal.
+During registration, you must also provide financial statements and a criminal record certificate.

 2. Viability: Once all the project details are uploaded, incubators can assess the viability according to their needs and then submit a declaration of interest.
 If at least one incubator is interested, an application will be submitted to IAPMEI.